Cancer Run, Presented By Cleveland Clinic Abu Dhabi, Set To Kick Off On February 4 To Mark World Cancer Day

 Dr. Stephen Grobmyer, Chair of Medical Oncology & Hematology in the Oncology Institute at Cleveland Clinic Abu Dhabi, said,“Amidst multiple advances in cancer treatment, prevention and early diagnosis through screening efforts remain the most effective ways to fight cancer.
 This is why the Cancer Run is an important initiative that will help generate public mindfulness about the risk of cancer, with the overarching goal to encourage conversations among community members.”

-Cleveland Clinic Abu Dhabi's Fatima bint Mubarak Center, which has 24 clinical departments specialising in treating various forms of cancer, provides cutting-edge, personalised care to each cancer patient throughout their journey, including sophisticated screening and diagnostic testing, advanced radiation treatments, and precision cellular therapies.
+Cleveland Clinic Abu Dhabi's Fatima bint Mubarak Center, which has 24 clinical departments specializing in treating various forms of cancer, provides cutting-edge, personalized care to each cancer patient throughout their journey, including sophisticated screening and diagnostic testing, advanced radiation treatments, and precision cellular

 According to the World Health Organization, cancer is the second leading cause of death globally.
 The Ministry of Health and Prevention – UAE (MoHAP), meanwhile, ranks cancer as the third leading cause of death in the country.